Public art in Swindon

 Viewed from behind it reminded me of some sort of carriage type conveyance with the ‘body’ of the carriage in the middle and the wheels either side.
 From one side there appears to be an impression of a face screaming – the eponymous mighty falling perhaps?
 In fact, whatever angle you look at it you see something new and thought provoking.

 One doesn’t have to like a piece of art to find it interesting but I liked this one a lot.
 But hey – don’t take my word for it.
 Why not go and have a look for yourself and see what you make of it.

-So far then, we were pleased to find two on the list still in existence.
-Well actually – ‘Looking to the Future’ near the West Swindon Centre definitely is (though in need of a bit of TLC), as I wrote about that in a separate blog post written before I tackled this walk.
-But how many more of them did we find and, more to the point perhaps given the passage of time since they were installed, what sort of condition did we find them in?
+So far then, we found two on the list still in existence.
+But how many more of them did we find?
+And, given the passage of time since they were installed, what sort of condition did we find them in?

 An extract from this post on the topic of this particular sculpture: A West Swindon Sculpture Trail Travelogue: